BotTech/sbt-gpg/README.md

 Comments are not encouraged and are therefore not provided as an option.

-WARNING - If you set `gpgGenerateKey / gpgSelectPassphrase` then this will end up in the generated `gpgParametersFile`.
+WARNING: If you set `gpgGenerateKey / gpgSelectPassphrase` then this will end up in the generated `gpgParametersFile`.
 You should take care to secure this file and delete it when it is no longer needed (e.g. `clean`).

 ### List Keys